 I went “old school” at this point and literally ran a pencil on the back of the paper to get the graphite onto the sheet.
 Held the paper and one of the wood pieces up to a light so I could eyeball location and then traced the lettering onto the wood.
 Repeating for the other piece.

 Next I carefully handpainted the letters and numbers using a small paintbrush and white acrylic paint.

-After the paint had fully dried, I took the two wood pieces outside where Dylan helped me lightly sand them.
+After the paint had fully dried, I took the two wood pieces outside where my son helped me lightly sand them.
 My goal was to knock off a little of the acrylic paint and give them a more “aged” feel.

 I wanted to attach the two pieces of wood, but leave a small gap between them.
 The easiest way to achieve this was to cut a spare paint stir stick we had in our garage down to size.
 I used our miter box again and the hand saw to cut the pieces.
 I lightly sanded the rough edges where the cuts were, but didn’t worry too much since these won’t be seen.